Skip to content

 2. Keep your distance.
 We recommend making a minimum buffer zone of 150 feet (45 meters) between you and the stranded animal to keep both humans and animals safe.

-4. Take photos - Using the zoom feature on your phone, take pictures of the animal from a distance.
-We can get a lot of information from these pictures!
+4. Take photos.
+Using the zoom feature on your phone, take pictures of the animal from a distance.
+We can get a lot of information from these picture

-WDC's MARR team responds to marine mammals from Weymouth to Plymouth, Massachusetts.
+WDC's MARR team responds to marine mammals from Revere to Plymouth, Massachusetts.

 In our Marine Animal Rescue and Response program, WDC's team act as first responders to marine mammals who are in distress.